GaragePixel/wonkey/CODE_OF_CONDUCT.md

 - Absolutely forbidden to mention the current twitter or posting links to.
 - Always write the names of major companies in lower case as a sign of adherence to R. Stallman's true vision.
 - Monkey2/Wonkey is a self-funded free and open source project.
 Use only the following names: google-dart, google-go, google-godot, google-gdscript, apple-unity, jetbrains-kotlin (russian private limited liability company) to highlight the true nature of these projects (even google-python, since google, like for Firefox, has now devoured Python).
+- Trying to classify Monkey2 as a language related to the Basic family or, on the contrary, trying to prove that it is not a Basic language is not the purpose of the server and is prohibited.

 **6. Strong Typing & Performance**
 - Strongly typed, compiled languages are the backbone of this project’s performance philosophy.